 As the North of Falcon region has moved forward with mass marking of hatchery Chinook salmon stocks, the first mark selective fishery for Chinook salmon in Council waters was implemented in June 2010 in the recreational fishery north of Cape Falcon.
 In 2011 and 2012, the mark selective fishery in June was 8 and 15 days, respectively.
 In 2013 and 2014, the North of Falcon mark selective recreational fishery started in mid-May in Neah Bay and La Push subareas, then opened in all areas in late May or June.
-In 2014, the mark selective Chinook quota was 9,000 fish.
+In 2015, the mark selective Chinook quota was 10,000 fish in the mid-May to mid-June fishery.
 Selective fishing options for non-Indian fisheries are likely to be under consideration again in the ocean area from Cape Falcon, Oregon to the U.S./Canada border.
-Observed mark rates on Chinook in 2014 ocean fisheries in this area ranged from 70 to 86 percent.
-Based on preseason abundance forecasts, the expected mark rate for Chinook in this area for 2015 should be similar to those observed in 2014.
+Observed mark rates on Chinook in 2015 ocean fisheries in this area ranged from 59 to 85 percent.
+Based on preseason abundance forecasts, the expected mark rate for Chinook in this area for 2016 should be similar to those observed in 2015.